mxber2022/WormholeDocumentationFeedback/Chain ID.md

 ---

-This section should be included in your GitHub README to help other developers understand the important distinction between these IDs.
+This section should be included in your documentation to help other developers understand the important distinction between these IDs.